zhdCY/ass/README.md

 There are four issues in our Gitee repository.

-#### Important Commit IDs
+#### NOTICES!

-1. First commit(916c6e6) by Kexin Li
-2.  first commit(98e14db) by Yu Cai
-3.  update src/main/java/assignment1/text_editor.java.(7e8337d) by Kexin Li
-4.  second commit(4881122) by Kexin Li
-5.  fourth(91dac50) by Yu Cai
-6.  add README.md(8a1675b) by Yu Cai
-7.  commit print(b956206) by Kexin Li
-8.  fifth(d803d33) by Yu Cai
-9.  merge confilict(b8bf3ba) by Yu Cai
-10.  saveaspdf(9ca1216) by Kexin Li
-11.  add again(c43441c) by Yu Cai
-12.  merge(9859604) by Yu Cai
+In the function of SaveAsPDF(),We used the default font(Song Typeface) in the computer.

 #### Features

-1. initialize():when the text area is empty,users can't use SearchText, SelectText and Replace.
+1. initialize():Default font style,shape and size.
+And when the text area is empty,users can't use SearchText, SelectText and Replace.

 2. About():A dialog box is displayed, and related information is displayed.